 There were some very fine plants for sale – most of us took advantage and bought several.

-May arrangements added to raffled after demonstration by Alison Phillips – she made it look so easy!
-She wanted to add some yellow daffodils but each time she asked the the audience who thought it would not look right, so they never got added at all.
+May arrangements added to raffle after demonstration by Alison Phillips – she made it look so easy!
+She wanted to add some yellow daffodils but each time she asked the the audience if they approved, the answer was NO, so they never got added at all.

 May Competition Entries – not many on show but very interesting: